Creed Bratton: Solo years

 In 2001 and 2002, Bratton released three albums showcasing his solo recordings since the 1960s with the assistance of Peter White.
 In 2007, he presented an induction award to the Wrecking Crew at the Musicians Hall of Fame.
 In 2008, he released another album of new music with producer Jon Tiven.
 In 2010, Bratton released an album titled "Bounce Back" with producer Dave Way.
 In 2011, Bratton released an album of greatest hits from his first three solo albums, titled "Demo".
 In 2010 and 2012, Bratton performed live at the SXSW festival.
 In 2013, Bratton released an original work in three acts as an audio biography titled Tell Me About It.
 Songs ranged from those recently written to pieces that he had written decades before.
-Bratton states that he listens to much jazz and classical music.
+Bratton has stated that he listens to jazz and classical music.

-On January 18, 2014, Bratton joined his friend Zachary Scot Johnson for a duet for the 500th consecutive day of the thesongadayproject on YouTube.